Larasquad/filter/README.md

 This package allows you to filter resource based on a request in a simple way.
 The

 ## Basic usage
-Step 1: Make a filter class and extend it by
+Make a filter class and extend it by
 ```bash
 use Larasquad\Filter\Filter
 ```